 Why does the Marie Keating Foundation need to use funds to generate future funds?

-Because the Marie Keating Foundation receives no government funding (with the exception of a National Lottery Grant in 2015), it is vital that we continuously fundraise so that we can continue to provide cancer awareness and support services to the general public.
+Because the Marie Keating Foundation receives no government funding (with the exception of National Lottery grants in 2015 and 2016), it is vital that we continuously fundraise so that we can continue to provide cancer awareness and support services to the general public.

 The Marie Keating Foundation has to raise in excess of €1 million each year to maintain its cancer awareness and support services.
 Whilst there are inevitable costs associated with our fundraising events and activities, we do our very best to ensure these are kept to an absolute minimum.
 These costs include, for example, venue hire and promotional costs for fundraising events such as quizzes, balls, cycles and walks.
 The Foundation also faces all the other costs that every organisation faces such as staff, office rent, utility costs, computers, desk chairs, and bank charges.
 However, here again, we do our utmost to ensure that any costs are kept to a minimum and we only spend what is necessary in order to do our work well.